Meet the IDSVA Core Faculty. Core faculty teach seminars, direct independent studies and dissertations, and serve as student advisors.

 and Visual Culture

 HOWARD CAYGILL is a philosopher and cultural historian who was educated at Bristol, Sussex and Oxford Universities in the UK.
 Most recently serving on the faculties of Goldsmiths, Kingston and Paris VIII Howard Caygill is the author of several acclaimed books including A Kant Dictionary, Walter Benjamin: The Colour of Experience, On Resistance: A Philosophy of Defiance and most recently Kafka: In Light of the Accident.
 He is currently working on the philosophy and aesthetics of the anthropocene and the role of philosophy in curating and interpreting the art of produced by inmates of mental hospitals during the first half of the Twentieth Century.
-He lives between Athens and Barton-on-Sea on the south coast of England.
+He lives between Athens and Barton-on-Sea on the coast of England.